Pradyuman7/ChocoBar/README.md

 | Version 1.4   | V1.4       | New addition of Love ChocoBar, bug fixes and addition of github actions for master branch   |
 | Version 1.5   | V1.5       | Update of in built Chocobars to have default text (editable)                                |

+### ChocoBar Kotlin
+ChocoBar is now also available in Kotlin, thanks to @JamesEllerbee

 ## Screenshots

 **Preview of Different kinds of ChocoBars you can use**